wmfmorgan/wfm-power-planner/docs/project.md

 - DONE: Goals are defaulting to TODO status when created
 - DONE: Hide add step on goal modal if creating parent goal
 - If all subgoals are done, ask to mark parent goal done
+- Click on blank space in task kanban to add a new task to that column status

 **BROTHER — THIS ROADMAP IS SO JACKED IT MAKES ARNOLD IN HIS PRIME LOOK LIKE A JOBBER!**